Women-standing-in-front-of-building.jpg

 Global_mobility_illustrations.png

-For decades, international assignments have been a cornerstone of how organisations grow, share expertise and build global resilience.
-But in 2025, the world of work looks very different for businesses from even just a few years ago.
+International assignments have long helped organisations grow and stay resilient.
+But in 2025, global mobility looks very different from even a few years ago.

-Over the past eight years, we’ve been tracking these changes in global mobility by listening to the experiences of HR leaders and international assignees worldwide.
-From our latest research, we’ve seen how international placements have not only rebounded since the pandemic – they’ve evolved entirely, shaped by new economic pressures and rising employee expectations.
+Over the past eight years, we've been tracking and listening to the experiences of HR leaders and assignees across the world to understand how international placements are evolving.
+Our latest research reveals that they haven’t just rebounded since the pandemic – they’ve transformed, driven by new pressures, rising employee expectations and a workforce that wants more flexibility than ever before.

 What we found